Gary G. Bennett

 Obesity, digital health, mHealth, intervention, medically vulnerable populations, population health, dissemination

 Steinberg, DM, Christy, J, Batch, BC, Askew, S, Moore, RH, Parker, P, and Bennett, GG.
-"Preventing Weight Gain Improves Sleep Quality Among Black Women: Results from a RCT.
-(Published online)" Ann Behav Med (February 17, 2017).
+"Preventing Weight Gain Improves Sleep Quality Among Black Women: Results from a RCT."
+Annals of behavioral medicine : a publication of the Society of Behavioral Medicine (February 17, 2017).
 Full Text

 Winkler, MR, Moore, ED, Bennett, GG, Armstrong, SC, and Brandon, DH.
 "Parent-adolescent influences on everyday dietary practices: Perceptions of adolescent females with obesity and their mothers."
 Maternal & child nutrition (January 17, 2017).
 Full Text